jaenrig-ifx/micropython/docs/psoc6/intro.rst

 Run your first script
 ---------------------

-You can also write a script in the editor section, and click on run.

 Let's try now to run a MicroPython script.
 As a first example, you are turn on the board LED.
 Copy the following code in the editor and click on run.